UWPCE-PythonCert/PythonCertDevel/_sources/modules/Files.rst.txt

 What this means to you
 ----------------------

-Unless you are writing a path manipulation library, or a library that deals with paths other than with the stdlib packages (like ``open()``), All you need to know is that you can use ``Path`` objects most places you need a path.
+Unless you are writing a path manipulation library, or a library that deals with paths other than with the stdlib packages (like ``open()``), all you need to know is that you can use ``Path`` objects most places you need a path.

 I expect we will see expanded use of pathlib as python 3.6 becomes widely used.